zabbix/zabbix/templates/db/oracle_agent2/README.md

 ## Overview

-For Zabbix version: 7.0 and higher.
 The template is developed to monitor a single DBMS Oracle Database instance with Zabbix agent 2.
+## Tested versions

-This template was tested on:
+This template has been tested on:

 - Oracle Database, version 12c2, 18c, 19c

+## Requirements

+For Zabbix version: 7.0 and higher.

 ## Setup